micheleangioni/multi-language/README.md

 ## Configuration

-Add the following service service providers under the providers array in your app.php configuration file
+Add the following service providers under the providers array in your app.php configuration file

     'MicheleAngioni\MultiLanguage\MultiLanguageServiceProvider',
     'MicheleAngioni\MultiLanguage\MultiLanguageBindServiceProvider'

 Multi Language can be highly customized by publishing the configuration file through the artisan command `php artisan config:publish michele-angioni/multi-language`.
 You can than edit the config.php file in your `app/config/packages/michele-angioni/multi-language` directory to customize the support behaviour:

 - allowed_languages : it is the number of allowed languages.
 It can be used to prevent the creation of new supported languages
 - allowed_nested_arrays : maximum number of nested arrays allowed in lang files
 - language_files_path : path to the language files
 - max_text_length : max text length allowed for the languages keys
-- safe_mode : enables / disables Safe Mode.
+- safe_mode : enables / disables safe mode.
 If safe mode is enabled, only files with the same name of files of default locale can be created.
-Furthermore, only keys already present in the default locale can be added.
+Furthermore, only keys already present in the default locale can be added to new languages.

 ## Usage